 9. How to Predict When You Are Getting Fired

 Hmmm, try your gut instinct.
 Are you getting the awful feeling that your boss and coworkers have turned on you?
 You may have been a satisfactory performer last year, but this year your rating sunk or needs improvement.
 Or, you made a complaint to your supervisor or HR about your wages or unlawful discriminatory treatment, and suddenly your once friendly work place is not so friendly.
 Maybe you just announced you are four months pregnant and you are getting the cold shoulder.
 Worse, your supervisor makes pregnancy related comments and jokes.
 Finally, if your coworkers and/or supervisors are openly hostile with you and use derogatory language directed at your gender, sexual orientation, race or age, then you know the crap just hit the fan and you need to speak to one of our employment attorneys.

 10. Don’t Sign Anything When You Get Fired

 Isn’t this obvious?
 You should never sign anything when you leave your job.
 You should also not participate in any exit interview with the HR Department.
 No state or federal law mandates your participation in the exit interview.
 What you need to do is speak with an employment attorney in our office who will figure out if the termination was lawful and whether the employer acted unlawfully prior to the termination date, i.e. demotions, discrimination, etc.

-If anything mentioned above sounds like your current situation, or if you find yourself there in the future, Mark P. Carey P.C. can help!
+If anything mentioned above sounds like your current situation, or if you find yourself there in the future, Carey & Associates, P.C. can help!
 Our firm specializes in employment, wrongful termination, discrimination, whistleblowing, and more.